 Use caution when removing the cables, making sure the ends of your socket wrench never accidentally touch a positive and negative cable at the same time.

 Using a socket extension is a good idea to keep the end of the wrench further away from the terminals.
-Better yet, wrap the entire handle of the socket wrench with electrical tape.
+Better yet, wrap the entire handle of the socket wrench with electrical tape, which will insulate the metal handle and prevent it from completing a circuit.

 Using a socket extension makes touching positive and negative terminals at the same time far less likely.
 Wrapping the handle with electrical tape is also a great idea.